Microservices: A Technical Solution to a People Problem?

 Sometimes microservices exist because teams dislike code review, or overbearing ‘architects’ above them telling them what to do.
 While some people may realize there is nothing smart about this architecture choice for the whole system, many developers are content to care only about their team -- and not the company or application stack as a whole.
 For them autonomy is more important.

 Clearly one of the reasons why we got here as an industry is we didn’t want to (or couldn't) communicate well across teams and organizational structures.
-Transitioning our computer architectures from well-architected, simpler things into a complex spider web of organic services is not something we would do on purpose, right?
+Transitioning our computer architectures from well-architected, simpler things into a complex spider web of services is not something we would do intentionally, right?

 The extra complexity to operate microservices requires additional infrastructure.
 Kubernetes is a popular choice to orchestrate and operate all the various microservices in a system.
 To complete a task like booking a ride on Uber, one service must request data from potentially dozens of other services — a complex and often problem-prone process, especially as microservices scale.
 A service mesh becomes necessary for service discovery and securely routing requests from one service to the next.
 It acts like a switchboard -- it routes requests to the right service.